greg-js/hexo-cli-extras/README.md

 hexo remove <search terms>
 ```

-Searches for a post (and lets you select one from a menu if more than one matches the search terms) and asks you to confirm the deletion.
-This will cause the irreversible removal of the selected post *and* its associated asset folder (if it exists) and all its contents.
+Search for a post and delete it after confirmation.
+This will cause the irreversible removal of the selected post *and* its associated asset folder (if it exists), along with all its contents.

-## isolate
+## isolate command

 Isolate a post by temporarily removing all others from the build process.